UKCloud/documentation/articles/vmware/vmw-how-setup-gpu-compute.md

     ![vCloud Director tab in the UKCloud Portal](images/vmw-portal-vcd-login.png)

-6. In the vCloud Director/VMware Cloud Director men, select **Libraries**.
+6. In the vCloud Director/VMware Cloud Director menu, select **Libraries**.

     > [!TIP] In vCloud Director 9.7, click the menu icon (three lines) to access the menu.